General OSTraining Blogs

 Data Portability means your payment gateway doesn't try to lock you into their service.
 If your payment gateway provides bad service or suddenly raises their prices, you need to have the option to leave.

 A great resource on Data Portability is PortabilityStandard.org.
 One company that has really taken the lead on this is Braintree.
-They describe their policy here and made this video in support of their stand:
+They describe their policy here.

 Lesson #4: Use a Dedicated Subscription Service